Cenwulf/FlexiRex-Fusion/README.md

 ![Fusion's Change Parameter dialog](/assets/images/parameters.png?raw=true)

-It's recommended to only change the favorite (blue stared) parameters, the full list can be found below in order of importance.
+It's recommended to only change the favourite (blue stared) parameters, the full list can be found below in order of importance.

 ### Parameters